dxc-technology/halstack-style-guide/components/wizard/README.md

 The basic modes defined for this component are two based on the display of the information.
 An horizontal mode where the stepper element will be at the top of the container followed in the y-axis by the content of each step and at the bottom of the container the actionable elements will be displayed.

-Another apporach but less used is the vertical variation that will show the stepper in a vertical direction at the far left of the screen, next to the content of each step.
+Another approach but less used is the vertical variation that will show the stepper in a vertical direction at the far left of the screen, next to the content of each step.
 Again, at the bottom of the component there will be room for the buttons to navigate between the steps.

 Modes: __horizontal__ and __vertical__.

 Keeping talk about the modes, there is another distinction to mention in this part that is related with the content of the steps.
 Regarding the content of the step it can be formed by different information:

 - Only numbers
 - Only icons
-- Only text
 - Numbers/icons with main text
 - Number/icons with main text and assitive text
-- Main text with assistive text

 ![States of the wizard in the different interactions](images/wizard_modes.png)